reyemtm/getbounds/source/_posts/2021-06-10-query-elevations-using-usgs-and-gmrt.md

 tags: '["nodejs", "geojson"]'
 featured: false
 ---
 Both the [USGS](https://nationalmap.gov/epqs/) and the [GMRT](https://www.gmrt.org/services/index.php) provide APIs to query elevations at a given location.
 Using these APIs, and with a bit of help from [TurfJS](https://turfjs.org), we can easily enhance geographic data with elevations.
-The example above uses a simple Node script called `elevation-query` which exposes the global variable `elQ`.
+The example below uses a simple Node script called `elevation-query` which exposes the global variable `elQ`.
 The tool takes in an array of points and returns an array of elevations for each point as well as a GeoJSON FeatureCollection of point features with elevation in the coordinates.
 Elevations are in meters.

 ```JavaScript
 elQ.getElevations([[-82,39], [-82,40]])